HarryWang999/BankerGPT/README.md

 - in the Terminal, you can run `python3 2.data_extractor.py` to execute the data cleaner and data extractor.

 ## BankerGPT
+- Add you OpenAI key in the file `gpt_key.txt` and replace with everything
 - in the Terminal, you can run `python3 3.run_bankergpt.py` to execute the BankerGPT function